 The National Western Citizens Advisory Committee is made up of local residents who helped shape the site’s Master Plan.

 CSU System has a long-standing commitment to the neighborhoods and organizations in the areas surrounding the future CSU Spur campus, and is committed to being a good neighbor.
 The University has developed more than 15 partnerships with local organizations and schools, and has taken the approach of getting to know – and listening to – the community, supporting the multitude of assets in the community already.

-CSU System’s Spur campus will offer experiential educational opportunities for all ages, including food systems discovery, river-based water research, and animal and human health offerings.
+The CSU Spur campus will offer experiential educational opportunities for all ages, including food systems discovery, river-based water research, and animal and human health offerings.
 CSU System aims to contribute programming that provides a positive local and global impact.